ska-sa/katgpucbf/doc/dsim.rst

 by a multi-path network).

 By default the content of the signal is a sine wave with a fixed frequency.
-However, the signal is highly configurable with the :option:`--signals` option.
+However, the signal is highly configurable with the :option:`!--signals` option.
 A domain-specific language (DSL) allows continuous waves and Gaussian noise to be combined with basic operators.
 See :func:`.parse_signal` for a specification of this DSL.
 As an example, the following specification defines